coleifer/peewee/docs/peewee/api.rst

         Another tweet
         Yet another tweet

+    For an in-depth discussion of foreign-keys, joins and relationships between models, refer to :ref:`relationships`.

     .. note::
         Foreign keys do not have a particular ``field_type`` as they will take their field type depending on the type of primary key on the model they